jremington/WWVB_decoder/README.md

 TODO:  When single bit errors do occur, they can be disastrous.
 Need to add code to compare successive frames to discard such frames.

-Photo of WWVB receiver module extracted from Oregon Scientific RMR112A weather station indoor module:
+Photo of WWVB receiver module extracted from Oregon Scientific RMR112A weather station indoor module.
+I constructed a single-transistor level shifting interface to invert the 3V LOW signal to 5V HIGH for input to an Arduino.

 ![Photo of Oregon Scientific RMR112A WWVB receiver module](https://github.com/jremington/WWVB_decoder/blob/d06a4f027d7323ffc2fceca21fdb95d49aa655cf/RMR112A_WWVB.jpg?raw=true)